ZeroIntensity/view.py/CONTRIBUTING.md

 Joining an open source project is hard, because well, code is messy, but I'm doing my best to try and make this as accessible to other developers as possible.

+Be sure to read our contributor documentation for information on how to project works.

 ## Tooling

 [Hatch](https://hatch.pypa.io) is used as a means of project management, [SemVer](https://semver.org) for versioning, [MkDocs](https://mkdocs.org) for documentation, and [Keep a Changelog](https://keepachangelog.com) for the changelog.